Suzanna-Linn/slua/docs/moving-vectors.md

 is this in SLua:
 - <code class="language-sluab">local dotProduct = vector.dot(myVec1, myVec2)  -- SLua</code>

-SLua has also added the division, that divides the components, and doesn't exist in LSL:
+SLua has added the division, that divides the components, and doesn't exist in LSL:
 - <code class="language-sluab">print( vector( 12, 6, 3) / vector ( 3, 2, 1 ) )  -- > < 4, 3, 3 ></code>